Interactive Guide to Python

 return result

-If you insert sorted data into a BST, it becomes a linear chain, losing all the benefits of tree structure!
+If you insert sorted data into a BST, it becomes a linear chain!
+This destroys the tree's efficiency.

 bst = BST()